Self-employed in Bulgaria

 Any individual with permanent residence in the country may register as a sole proprietor.
 The main exception is if the individual has undergone bankruptcy proceedings or has been sentenced for bankruptcy, or if she/he was a manager of a company terminated due to bankruptcy.
 Such individuals cannot carry out activities as a sole proprietor.

-2. Files the application with the Registry Agency.
+2. Applies with the Registry Agency.
 In addition, the application may be filed on-site at the reception desk at the Registry Agency or online on the website of the Registry Agency.
 An electronic signature (QES) is required for online application.

 3. Pays a fee due to the Registry Agency upon the filing of the application.
-The amount is 30 BGN when filing the application on-site and 15 BGN when filing the application electronically.
+The amount is 30 BGN when filing the application on-site and 15 BGN when applying electronically.

 4. Chooses a name under which the sole proprietor will be entered in the Commercial Register.
 The name should contain the first and family or middle name of the natural person without abbreviation.